prajwal89/prajwal-hallale/README.md

 - **OnNotes**: Notes-sharing portal that I built for my college.
 The notes were disorganized in my college, so I created OnNotes to facilitate sharing.
 The platform had many active users, primarily my friends, during its live period 😄.

-- **PUBG Custom Rooms Manager**: Dedicated platform designed to efficiently manage players participating in PUBG's custom rooms.
+- **PUBG Custom Rooms Manager**: A dedicated platform is designed to efficiently manage players participating in PUBG's custom rooms.

 - **NoobCodes**: A Chrome extension that provides code snippets directly on search pages based on user queries.

-- **Buy Sell Used Books**: As name suggest user can trade old books.
+- **Buy Sell Used Books**: As the name suggests users can trade old books.

-- **Tourism Management Website**: My final year project.Tours and Travels Management Portal designed to streamline operations for both tourists and owners.
+- **Tourism Management Website**: My final year project.Tours and Travels Management Portal is designed to streamline operations for tourists and owners.

 - **FullformMate**: A website cataloging full forms from various categories.

-- **Url Longner**: Generate intentionally long and complex URLs, perfect for amusing friends or as a playful prank..
+- **Url Longner**: Generate intentionally long and complex URLs, perfect for amusing friends or as a playful prank.

 - **Festival Wisher**: Create personalized wishing cards for festive occasions.